Chelsea Special Immigrant Juvenile Status Attorneys

-Chelsea Firm Helps Clients Apply for Special Immigrant Juvenile Status (SIJS)
+Helping Clients in Massachusetts Apply for Special Immigrant Juvenile Status (SIJS)

 Someone who is approved for SIJS can remain in the United States and get a green card even if they might have otherwise faced deportation under other U.S. immigration rules.
 For example, applicants for Special Immigrant Juvenile Status cannot be ruled inadmissible because they might become a public charge.

-Contact a Massachusetts lawyer to discuss Special Immigrant Juvenile Status
+Contact Us to Discuss Your Options Concerning Special Immigrant Juvenile Status